patzim/learnxinyminutes-docs/perl6.html.markdown

 # This one is an infix meta-operator than also can be used as a "normal" operator.
 # It takes an optional binary function (by default, it just creates a pair),
 #  and will pop one value off of each array and call its binary function on these
 #  until it runs out of elements.
-It runs the an array with all these new elements.
+It creates an array with all these new elements.
 (1, 2) Z (3, 4); # ((1, 3), (2, 4)), since by default, the function makes an array
 1..3 Z+ 4..6; # (5, 7, 9), using the custom infix:<+> function